Feb. 5, 1943

 Dear Ollie:

-Excuse the typing and spelling, but this is my eight letter today and my finger are sorted tired and don’t act like I want them do.
+Excuse the typing and spelling, but this is my eighth letter today and my finger are sorted tired and don’t act like I want them do.
 Then do I was never a good speller.

-Well That’s about all for now their just isn’t any more.
+Well that’s about all for now their just isn’t any more.

-I will write again soon and let you know when I am leaving for the Ar my and also any local news that might come up.
+I will write again soon and let you know when I am leaving for the Army and also any local news that might come up.

 Yours for an early VICTORY